nolebase/integrations/docs/pages/en/ui/asciinema-player/index.md

 })
 ```

-If a component is only used by a few pages, it's recommended to explicitly import them where they are used.
+If the component is only used by a few pages, it's recommended to explicitly import it and the asciinema-player stylesheet where they are used.
 This allows them to be properly code-split and only loaded when the relevant pages are shown:

 - Markdown

     ```html
     <script setup>
-    // somewhere.vue
+    // somewhere.md
     import { NuAsciinemaPlayer } from '@nolebase/ui-asciinema'
     import 'asciinema-player/dist/bundle/asciinema-player.css'
     </script>